SeleniumHQ/selenium-ide/docs/introduction/command-line-runner.md

 #### Array values

-Alternative to strings, you can specify an array of values.
+Alternative to strings, you can specify an array of alpha-numeric values.

 ```sh
 selenium-side-runner --params "a.b.c=[1,2,3]"